trustedanalytics-ng/tap-base-images/README.md

 Run `build.sh` in order to build all TAP base images.
 Modify `tap_base_images` list in `group_vars/all` file in order to define specific images to build.

-Run `push.sh`  in order to build all TAP base images and push them to Docker registry (by default: `localhost:5001`).
+Run `tag.sh`  in order to build all TAP base images and tag them with `tapimages:8080` prefix, so thay can be used during build of TAP compoments.
 Registry host and port can be defined in `group_vars/all` file.

 ## Images